-The Social Work Apprenticeship is designed to ensure that you're are eligible to register as professional social workers with Social Work England on graduation and prepared to work with a range of service user and carer groups.
+The Social Work Apprenticeship is designed to ensure that you are eligible to register as a professional social worker with Social Work England on graduation and prepared to work with a range of service user and carer groups.

 By developing skills in a workplace, you'll bring practical knowledge and experience back into the classroom, enhancing your learning and development as you actively link theory to practice.

-Year 1 studies are devoted to the knowledge-base of social work in relation to the psychology of human development, critical social perspectives, legal frameworks governing social work practice and theoretical concepts which focus on communication, assessment and intervention.
+Year 1 studies are devoted to the knowledge-base of social work in relation to the psychology of human development, legal frameworks governing social work practice and theoretical concepts which focus on communication, assessment and intervention.